BrianKiarieMwaniki/blog-client/README.md

 # Blog Client

-This project is a blog client built with react
+This project is a blog client built with react.